 “Faith, it’s fine.”
 Dan tucked the cricket behind his ear.
 “Can I have that paperwork?
 I want to read it.”

-“The Eternity Cards are my deed to creation.”
+“Eternity-Cards are my deed to creation.”
 Anihilato smiled.
 Its teeth had no gums.
 “The Mountain made you from dust.
 I’m the Master of Nihilism, King of Dust.
 I own you.
-I tire of bureaucratic nonsense.
-I have the right to obliterate you.”
+I have the right to obliterate you at my whim.”

 Anihilato’s jaw hung open. “…I do.”

 The King of Dust shook its head.
 “You saw me take that from my box moments ago.”

 “I sure did.”